sahil19-19/SRIJAN_BUILD/README.md

 # SRIJAN_BUILD

-This is a test repository for SRIJAN website
+This is a test repository for SRIJAN website.
 Access the website at the following link

 ```